 Good quality sleep is essential to our health and our mood.
 We all know what a bad night of sleep feels like – your head hurts, you’re irritable, and you can’t focus.

-Anti snoring devices are a partial solution to better sleep if you are a snorer, but other factors to improve sleep should be considered.
+Anti snoring mouthpieces are a partial solution to better sleep if you are a snorer, but other factors to improve sleep should be considered.

 So, what causes bad sleep?
 There are so many different things that could be impacting the quality of your sleep, but dehydration is thought to be one of the biggest contributing factors.
 Considering that an estimated 75% of adults in the U.S. suffer chronic dehydration – there must be a lot of sleepy people out there!